 8. Use Only Industrial Coatings

 An engineered coating system is essential to the life of a steel tank.
-A Quality Fabricator has an in-house certified industrial coatings division that will help guide this process.
+A Quality Fabricator has an in-house certified industrial coatings services that will help guide this fabrication process.
 They work with the engineer and the coating manufacturer to ensure the proper system is used for the tank.
-Having an in-house industrial coatings division will allow the fabricator to blast-clean raw materials prior to fabrication – when that makes sense – and most importantly, to ensure quality and control schedule.

 9. Just-In-Time Delivery

 At times, a steel tank is only a portion of a larger job, a key piece to a complex problem.
 If the tank is not ready when it’s needed, all else pales in comparison.
-The fabricator must be able to meet delivery needs, have a demonstrated history of meeting rigorous schedule demands and have the resources needed to get the steel tank to you when you need it.

 10. Professional Installation

-Would you buy a car from the factory covered in plastic, lacking vital fluids and testing?
-Many fabricators leave tanks this way, sitting on the truck.
-They do not have the capability of installing it if you needed them to.
-Having the knowledge and capability of installing tanks provides the end user with more value.
+They do not have the capability of installing it if you need them to.
+Having the knowledge and capability to install tanks provides the end user with more value.
 Find a fabricator who has the tank design, fabrication, and delivery with installation in mind.

 To ensure your project has the best outcome, follow the steps above and make sure you select a quality tank fabricator to build your steel tank.